alex3236/BackgroundMuterRS/README.md

 Mute background games and applications!
 (Windows only)

 This my first try in Rust, so there's a high probability that there will be quite a few mistakes.
+It works on my machine though. :)

 ## Usage